Earle M. Chiles: Death and legacy

-Chiles used the Chiles Foundations to make major donation that often honored his parents: as a result, numerous institutions, buildings, programs, and awards bear the name of his father, Earle A. Chiles, while there are virtually none that are named for Earle M. Chiles.
-The Earle A. Chiles Research Institute at Providence Cancer Center in Portland is internationally known as a leader in cancer research and treatment.
+Chiles used the Chiles Foundations to make major donations that often honored his parents: as a result, numerous institutions, buildings, programs, and awards bear the name of his father, Earle A. Chiles, while there are virtually none that are named for Earle M. Chiles.
+The Earle A. Chiles Research Institute located at the Robert W. Franz Cancer Center, headquarters of Providence Cancer Institute, in Portland is internationally known as a leader in immunotherapy cancer research and treatment.
 The Earle A. Chiles Business Center at the University of Oregon was the first privately donor-initiated building on that campus.
 It houses classrooms, a computer lab, and the business research institute.
-He also financed the Virginia Hughes Chiles Atrium in Boston University's school of management and the Earle A. Chiles Center on the Spirit of the West at the High Desert Museum in Bend, Oregon.
+He also financed the Virginia Hughes Chiles Atrium in Boston University's School of Management and the Earle A. Chiles Center on the Spirit of the West at the High Desert Museum in Bend, Oregon.